 “Sales is more than a job; it’s a career.
-The industry thrives off of quality human interactions between individuals and their clients to drive deals.
-Some people think that sales is a numbers game plain and simple.
-While the number of calls matter, knowing the difference between quality and quantity is also important.
-Quality involves doing a little research,” said Jonathan Morgan, Director of Business Development at Solodev.
+The industry thrives off of quality human interactions between individuals and their clients to drive deals,” said Jonathan Morgan, Director of Business Development at Solodev.

 The Sales Performance Metrics That Matter